Codecademy/docs/content/css/concepts/background/terms/background/background.md

 ---
-Title: "background"
+Title: 'background'
-Description: "Shorthand way of expressing the various background properties of one or more element backgrounds in any order using a single declaration."
+Description: 'Shorthand way of expressing the various background properties of one or more element backgrounds in any order using a single declaration.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Borders"
+  - 'Borders'
-  - "Images"
+  - 'Images'
-  - "Box Model"
+  - 'Box Model'
-  - "Colors"
+  - 'Colors'
-  - "Positioning"
+  - 'Positioning'
 CatalogContent:
-  - "learn-css"
+  - 'learn-css'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
-  - "paths/full-stack-engineer-career-path"
+  - 'paths/full-stack-engineer-career-path'
 ---

 Shorthand way of expressing the various background properties of one or more element backgrounds in any order using a single declaration.